Home / Editor's Pick /

 High pressure & extreme heat

-A high-pressure system in the upper atmosphere is to blame for the extreme heat across the Northwest over the weekend and at the start of the week.
+A high-pressure system in the upper atmosphere is to blame for the extreme heat across the Northeast, which started late this weekend and is set to stay through much of next week.

 Irene Sans